yardw/HierarchicalSearches.jl/README.md

     - Implementation:
         - `f(x)->y`: A function that maps a point `x` in the parameter space $X$ to an object `y` in the space of all possible objects $Y$
         - `isa(y, Y0)->{true, false}`: A function that determines whether a given object `y` belongs to `Y0` the class of interested objects $Y_0$
-        - `findfirst(f, X , x0)->X'`$\subset$`X0`: A function that scan the parameter space $X$ starting from the point $x_0$ and returns one subset $X'$ of the inverse image $X_0$ of the objects of interest $Y_0$
+        - `findfirst(f, X , x0, Y0)->X'`$\subset$`X0`: A function that scan the parameter space $X$ starting from the point $x_0$ and returns one subset $X'$ of the inverse image $X_0$ of the objects of interest $Y_0$
-            - `priori_dfs(X, x0, f)->X'`:A variant of the traditional depth-first searching algorithms that incorporates different priorities for different phase space points.
+            - `priori_dfs(f, X, x0, Y0)->X'`:A variant of the traditional depth-first searching algorithms that incorporate different priorities for different phase space points.
-        It prioritizes the exploration of higher hierarchy vertices, thereby optimizing the search process in hierarchical graphs
+        It prioritizes the exploration of higher hierarchy phase space points, thereby optimizing the search process in hierarchical graphs.
+    - Data Organization
+        - `SimplexGraph`: A type that contains all necessary information of a class of objects.
+            - `ParamSpace <: Graph`: A type
+        - `Element`

 #### Example: Find the moduli space of the solutions of an ODE family with the Robin boundary conditions
 $$